Seattle's Child

 Blake Island Marine State Park: Close to Seattle but you’ll need a boat or water taxi; 44 sites.

 Cape Disappointment State Park: On the Long Beach Peninsula; 137 sites for spontaneous campers.
-[Also read this report from a family’s recent trip to Cape Disappointment.]
+Important: Expected to close in September 2025 through April 2026 for major construction.Ā

-Curlew Lake State Park: Just 25 miles from the Canadian border, out-of-the-way lakeside park has 82 sites; most campsites must be reserved.
+Curlew Lake State Park: Just 25 miles from the Canadian border, out-of-the-way lakeside park has 80 sites; most campsites must be reserved.
+(Due to colder temperatures, water and restroom facilities may be reduced during April and October.
+Hook up sites may be affected.
+Please call the park at (509)775-3592 for more information.)

 Jarrell Cove State Park: Access this forested campground on Harstine Island (in South Puget Sound) by boat or car; 19 campsites are available for reservation.

-Lewis and Clark State Park: Two first-come, first-served sites, and Jackson House State Park Heritage Site just 2 miles to the north.
+Lewis and Clark State Park: Jackson House State Park Heritage Site just 2 miles to the north.
+(The park wading pool is closed until further notice.)

-Schafer State Park: A short hop east of Interstate 5 in Elma on the East Fork Satsop River; 14 no-reservation sites.
+Schafer State Park: A short hop east of Interstate 5 in Elma on the East Fork Satsop River.

 Campgrounds at Olympic National Park